tejasgodambe/DNN-compression/SVD/README.md

 1. run.sh
 This is the master script.
 It takes dnn.nnet.bak file and produces dnn.nnet.svd file.
-Sample dnn.nnet.bak and dnn.nnet.svd files are provide for reference.
+Sample dnn.nnet.bak and dnn.nnet.svd files are provided for reference.
-Set the values of the identifier num_layers, 2nd and 3rd arg of block function, first arg for line function according to your dnn.nnet.bak file.
+Set the values for the identifier num_layers, 1st and 2nd args to block function, 1st arg for line function according to your dnn.nnet.bak file.
+The 1st and 2nd args to the block function and 3rd arg to the line function in the provided run.sh script corresponds to the sample dnn.nnet.bak file.

 2. svd.py
 This python script is called by run.sh.
-It performs the actual SVD operation to split the layers into two sub-layers.
+It performs the actual SVD operation to decompose a layer into two sub-layers.

 3. svd_post_formatting.sh
-This bash script is called by run.sh.
+This BASH script is called by run.sh.
 It does the post formatting to construct the final dnn.nnet.svd file for us.